LSSTDESC/CCL/CONTRIBUTE.md

    these if possible, instead of writing your own wrapper code for individual functions.

+After these changes have been made, you should recreate pyccl/ccl_wrap.c and pyccl/ccllib.py by running swig:

+~$ swig -python -threads -o pyccl/ccl_wrap.c pyccl/ccl.i

 Once you have finished making changes to the wrapper, check to make sure everything is operational by running the Python unit tests in the tests/ directory.
 From the top-level directory of the CCL sources, and assuming that